< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-Yakima is the dominant city of central Washington's fruitful Yakima Valley and the county seat of the Yakima County.
-It sits on the banks of the Yakima River near just below the mouth of the Naches River, near an ancient wintering spot of the area's tribes.
-A small village near Ahtanum Creek, which came to be known as Yakima City, emerged in the 1860s, serving the valley's scattered ranchers.
+Yakima is the dominant city of central Washington's fruitful Yakima Valley and the county seat of Yakima County.
+It sits on the banks of the Yakima River just below the mouth of the Naches River.
+A small village located farther south near Ahtanum Creek, which came to be known as Yakima City, emerged in the 1860s, serving the valley's scattered ranchers.
 It became the county seat in 1870.
 However, in 1885, the Northern Pacific Railway arrived in the Yakima Valley and established a new, modern city four miles north.
 The railroad paid the moving costs for residents and shop-owners to move to the new city, called North Yakima.
 North Yakima was incorporated in 1886 and the county seat moved from Yakima City.
 The now bustling North Yakima soon established itself as the commercial center of the rich valley.
 In 1918, the "North" was dropped from the name and it became simply Yakima.
-The old, much smaller Yakima City became Union Gap.
 Yakima grew consistently through the twentieth century, supported by the abundant orchards, hop fields, and, later, vineyards of the valley.
 Hispanic farmworkers began to settle in the area beginning in the 1930s and in increasing numbers by the 1980s.
 By 2009, Yakima had 84,850 residents and was the 10th largest city in the state.

 The city of Yakima occupies what was once the traditional hunting and gathering grounds of the region's tribes, known collectively as the Peoples of the Plateau.
 They fished the abundant salmon and steelhead.
 They gathered roots and berries on the nearby mountain slopes.
 The fertile grasslands attracted game and waterfowl.
 The site of the future Yakima City, near where the Yakima River cuts through a gap in the Ahtanum Ridge, was a tribal winter gathering place.